Film and TV drama

 - Creative and Digital Media (SCQF Level 6/7, Scotland)

 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will be giving you the skills you want.
 Go to how to become an apprentice to learn how to find apprenticeships in your region or approach companies directly.

 Get as much experience as you can in photography.
 Make films and build a portfolio.
 This is essential for learning the trade and impressing admissions tutors.
 It can also be used to catch the eye of future employers.

 It’s essential both for getting to film locations in out-of-the-way places and to help with the running around between unit base and set.

 Take a first-aid and health and safety course:

 It will make you useful.

 Contact a company like Panavision, Provision or ARRI Rentals.
 Ask if you can become a kit runner or driver for them.
 That way you will to learn more about the kit and build up contacts.

-Go to ScreenSkills events, especially Open Doors where you can meet people who work in the industry.
-Give people in the camera department your details and ask if you can do work experience.
-See our advice on networking.
+Go to ScreenSkills’ events like Open Doors to meet people working in development departments.
+Give people in the production department your details and ask if you can do work experience.
+Go to how to network well for some tips.